 to perform the functions of an SIU.
 What requirements must an insurer fulfill

 Answer: Regulation 95 86.6(b)(1) requires insurers that use an outside contractor to perform SIU functions to include with its Fraud Prevention Plan a copy of the executed agreement(s) between the insurer and the contractor(s).
 The insurer remains responsible for the development and implementation of its Fraud Prevention Plan.

 Answer: Each SIU should be established as a separate unit with its own budget line.
 The Department will review the source of each SIUs funding.

 - Besides establishing

 an SIU, what other provisions must be included in Fraud Prevention Plans?

-Answer: Fraud Prevention Plans must also include provisions for in-service training programs for investigative, underwriting and claims staff in identifying and evaluating suspected insurance fraud; development of public awareness programs; and development of a Fraud Detection and Procedures Manual, among other requirements of Section 409(c).
+Answer: Fraud Prevention Plans must also include provisions for in-service training programs for investigative, underwriting and claims staff in identifying and evaluating suspected insurance fraud; development of a public awareness program; and development of a Fraud Detection and Procedures Manual, among other requirements of Section 409(c).

 - Section 409 of the Insurance Law and Regulation